Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Myth: "Oils can't hydrate skin"

-Reality: While oils don't add water to skin, they create a barrier that prevents water loss (occlusion) and many contain fatty acids that support the skin's natural moisture barrier.
+Reality: While oils don't add water to skin, they create an occlusive layer that helps prevent water loss and many contain fatty acids that support the skin's natural moisture feel.

 Myth: "Natural oils are always safe"